samshuanlin/ME210_FinalProject/code/README.md

 Mar 7, 2025:

-Fixed the ultrasonic sensor range issue (see comment in code document).
-Implemented line following correction but commented out (see case statement).
-Implemented motor speed adjustment in peripheral.cpp without success.
+Fixed the ultrasonic sensor range issue (see comment in core.cpp, line 307).
+Implemented line following correction but commented out (see case statement in core.cpp, line 145-160 and 180-195).
+Implemented motor speed adjustment in peripheral.cpp without success (see peripheral.cpp, line 90).

-If you would like to revert the changes, commit hash is 690b6b4 (full hash 690b6b45a4b425a36bfee0e5647bee5e484e7ed0).
+If you would like to revert the changes to get a working version before our experimentation, commit hash is 690b6b4 (full hash 690b6b45a4b425a36bfee0e5647bee5e484e7ed0).

 Feb 27, 2025: